-- Set up your hamster's cage with appropriate accessories and food before you bring her home.
+- Set up your hamster's cage with appropriate accessories and food before you bring them home.

-- Cover the cage with a light cloth for the first day or two to allow your hamster to explore her new home with greater privacy and fewer distractions.
+- Cover the cage with a light cloth for the first day or two to allow your hamster to explore their new home with greater privacy and fewer distractions.

-- Don't rush to handle your new hamster; provide fresh food and water every day, but give her a few days to acclimate to her new home before you start petting her or picking her up.
+- Don't rush to handle your new hamster; provide fresh food and water every day, but give them a few days to acclimate to their new home before you start petting them or picking them up.

 - Discourage friends and visitors from handling your new hamster during this adjustment period.